chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

 Parameter File
 ---------------

-The parameter file, for this case, is simply a parameter that produces an output to visualize the shape created by this composite file.
-We recall that to visualize the shape, use the contour function of your post-processing tool on the level field and plot the contour of levelset=0
+The parameter file for this case simply produces an output to visualize the shape created by this composite file.
+We recall that to visualize the shape you must use the contour function of your post-processing tool on the level field and plot the contour of ``levelset=0``

 .. code-block:: text